cs4s/sm-2017/glossary/index.md

 **Variables** in Mathematics and Coding are similar, in that they both are a name/letter that can represent a number.
 However, in Coding a **Variable** can also represent a piece of text (a *String* value).
 There are also some other differences in how **Variables** can be used in Coding.
-For example, a statement like the equation below is perfectly fine in some *Coding* languages but doesn't make sense in Mathematics:
+For example, a statement like the equation below is perfectly fine in some *Coding* languages, but doesn't make sense in Mathematics:

 *x = x + 1*